On this page

 Customs (Prohibited Imports) Regulations 1956.

-Importation of chrysotile or goods that contain chrysotile and exportation of all types of fibrous asbestos or goods that contain fibrous asbestos are exempt from the prohibition if an authority of a State or Territory confirms in writing that the importation of such goods is in accordance with the State or Territory WHS laws.
+Importation of chrysotile or goods that contain chrysotile and exportation of all types of fibrous asbestos or goods that contain fibrous asbestos are exempt from the prohibition if an authority of a State or Territory confirms in writing that the importation of such goods is in line with the State or Territory WHS laws.

 The confirmation must state that the chrysotile or goods are for research, analysis or display, and be provided to a Collector at the border.